Jungminii-1114/SATNet/README.md

 In this implementation, `p3` is the coarsest prediction from the deepest decoder stage, while `p0` is the final high-resolution prediction after all top-down CFDM stages.
 Therefore, `p0` is used as the final output for test evaluation.

-## Discussion

-The edited SATNet achieved meaningful mirror segmentation performance on the MSD test set, with `IoU 63.54`, `F-measure 0.8346`, and `MAE 0.0852`.
-The four prediction heads produced similar performance, and the final high-resolution head `p0` achieved the best IoU and MAE among them.

-This result suggests that the decoder produces consistent multi-scale predictions and that the final top-down prediction head is functioning as intended.
-The head-wise evaluation also shows that the model does not rely on a single intermediate head, but instead maintains relatively stable performance across decoder stages.

-However, the current result is still below the official SATNet performance reported on MSD.
-The remaining gap may be caused by differences in the exact decoder implementation, contrast learning design, data augmentation pipeline, learning schedule, backbone implementation, and pretrained weight loading strategy.

-Future work should focus on further aligning this implementation with the official SATNet training and architectural details, especially the CFDM and CCL designs, backbone initialization, and data processing pipeline.

 ----

 The edited model is implemented in: